TheJacksonLaboratory/PDXintegrator/docs/quality.rst

 and it does not need to go overboard in recording this information?

 5. **Passage QA performed**
+The passage or passages on which QA was performed.
+As models are repeately passaged QA status may change.
 Will PDXNet be including data from models that only partially pass the criteria or is it an absolute rule-out if QA is not perfect?
 Will this be a list of passage #s?